kpaul007/biot74000-portfolio/_pages/toolkit.md

 title: "Bioinformatics Toolkit"
 author_profile: true
 ---
 ## Sequence Analysis Tools

 ### BLAST (Basic Local Alignment Search Tool)

-I used BLASTN to compare nucleotide sequences with sequences available in biological databases.
-It helped me find similar sequences and understand how a query sequence compares with known sequences.
+**Use example:** Located sequence similarity and interpreted E-values by comparing query DNA/RNA sequences with sequences in biological databases for bioinformatics and molecular biology assignments.

-One strength of BLASTN is that it can quickly find similar sequences.
-One limitation is that finding a similar sequence does not automatically mean that the sequence has the same biological function, so the results still need to be interpreted.
+**Strengths / limitations:** Able to rapidly search very large sequence databases and identify similar sequences, but E-values and sequence similarity must be interpreted carefully because similarity does not automatically confirm biological function.

 ### Clustal Omega

-I used Clustal Omega for multiple-sequence alignment.
-It allowed me to compare several sequences at the same time and look for regions that were conserved or different.
+**Use example:** Performed multiple-sequence alignments to compare DNA or protein sequences and identify conserved and variable regions.

-One strength of Clustal Omega is that it makes comparing multiple sequences easier.
-One limitation is that the alignment still needs to be interpreted carefully, especially when the sequences are not closely related.
+**Strengths / limitations:** Makes comparison of multiple sequences efficient and helps identify conserved regions, but alignments can be less reliable when sequences are distantly related.

 ## Databases and Data Retrieval

 ### NCBI

-I used NCBI to search for biological sequences, genes, and other biological information.
-It was one of the main resources I used to find sequence information.
+**Use example:** Retrieved nucleotide sequences, genes, and other biological information from public databases for sequence-analysis assignments.

-A major strength of NCBI is the large amount of biological information available.
-One limitation is that there are many different records and identifiers, so I had to pay attention to which record and sequence I was actually using.
+**Strengths / limitations:** Provides a very large collection of biological data, but the number of records and identifiers can make it difficult to select the correct sequence or database entry.

 ### ClinVar

-I used ClinVar to explore information about genetic variants and their clinical significance.
+**Use example:** Investigated genetic variants and reviewed their reported clinical significance and supporting evidence.

-One strength of ClinVar is that it connects genetic variants with clinical information.
-One limitation is that different submissions can sometimes have different interpretations, so the supporting evidence needs to be considered.
+**Strengths / limitations:** Connects genetic variants with clinical interpretations, but different submissions may report different interpretations, requiring careful evaluation of the evidence.

 ### dbSNP

-I used dbSNP to investigate known genetic variants and their identifiers.
+**Use example:** Identified known genetic variants and their database identifiers for variant-analysis activities.

-A strength of dbSNP is that it provides a large collection of known variants.
-However, finding a variant in dbSNP does not mean that the variant is necessarily harmful or clinically important.
+**Strengths / limitations:** Contains a large collection of known genetic variants, but the presence of a variant in dbSNP does not indicate that it is harmful or clinically significant.

 ### gnomAD

-I used gnomAD to look at information about genetic variants in different populations.
+**Use example:** Examined genetic variant frequencies across different human populations to help assess whether variants are common or rare.

-One useful feature of gnomAD is that it provides information about how common or uncommon a variant is.
-However, the frequency of a variant alone is not enough to determine whether it is pathogenic.
+**Strengths / limitations:** Provides extensive population-frequency information, but variant frequency alone cannot determine whether a variant is pathogenic.

 ## Genome and Transcriptome Analysis

 ### UCSC Genome Browser

-I used the UCSC Genome Browser to explore genomic regions and look at genes in their genomic context.
+**Use example:** Examined genomic regions, genes, and genomic annotations to understand genes within their broader genomic context.

-I found the visual format useful because it allows different types of genomic information to be viewed together.
-One limitation is that there is a lot of information available, so it can be confusing when first learning how to use it.
+**Strengths / limitations:** Allows multiple types of genomic information to be viewed together, but the large amount of available information can be difficult to navigate initially.

 ### Ensembl

-I used Ensembl to explore gene and genome annotation information.
+**Use example:** Retrieved gene, genome, transcript, and annotation information for genomic analysis.

-Ensembl is useful because it provides a lot of information about genes and genomes in one place.
-However, there are many different types of information available, so it is important to know which information is relevant to the question being investigated.
+**Strengths / limitations:** Provides extensive genome and gene annotation resources, but the large amount of information requires careful selection of the relevant data.

 ### GEO

-I used GEO to explore publicly available gene-expression datasets.
+**Use example:** Retrieved and explored publicly available gene-expression datasets to investigate changes in gene expression.

-GEO is useful because researchers can access datasets from other studies.
-However, understanding a GEO dataset requires looking carefully at the sample information, experimental design, and metadata before interpreting the results.
+**Strengths / limitations:** Provides access to datasets from many published studies, but experimental design, sample information, and metadata must be carefully examined before interpreting results.

 ### g:Profiler

-I used g:Profiler to investigate the biological functions and pathways associated with groups of genes.
+**Use example:** Performed functional enrichment analysis to identify biological processes, pathways, and functions associated with groups of genes.

-One strength of g:Profiler is that it can help connect a list of genes to larger biological processes.
-One limitation is that the results depend on the genes included in the input list and the background used for the analysis.
+**Strengths / limitations:** Helps connect gene lists to biological functions and pathways, but results depend on the input gene list and the background used for the analysis.

 ## Protein Structure and Function

 ### UniProt

-I used UniProt to find information about proteins, including their functions and annotations.
+**Use example:** Retrieved protein sequences, functions, annotations, and other protein-related information for bioinformatics analysis.

-UniProt was useful because it provides a large amount of protein information in one place.
-One limitation is that not every piece of information has the same level of experimental evidence, so the type of annotation needs to be considered.
+**Strengths / limitations:** Provides extensive protein information in one resource, but annotations can have different levels of experimental support and should be evaluated accordingly.

 ### AlphaFold

-I used AlphaFold-related resources to explore predicted protein structures.
+**Use example:** Explored predicted three-dimensional protein structures to investigate possible protein structure and function.

-One advantage is that predicted structures can provide an idea of what a protein may look like in three dimensions.
-However, a predicted structure should not automatically be treated as the same as an experimentally determined structure.
+**Strengths / limitations:** Provides useful structural predictions when experimental structures are unavailable, but predicted structures should not automatically be considered equivalent to experimentally determined structures.